monali2610/react-native-redux/README.md

+# React-Native-Demo

+This application with a simple UI, api and redux middlewar.

-# react-native-redux
+# Run:

-react-native, redux , navigation
+ npx install

+ react-native run-android